‘The best science is international’: UK, EU restore research partnership

 “Then you say if we’re going to build this incredible facility, we need to put it in the best possible location, and the best possible location is usually in some other country.
 Then you get to the sense of, ‘Well, if we’re going to do all of this, you want the best possible science with it.’
 If you want different skills, you quite often find the best person for that might be somewhere else.”

-“The best science is international science,” says Dr. Ward, the LSE policy director.
+“The best science is international science,” says Dr. Ward, the London School of Economics policy director.

 “Back in collaboration territory”